AITMAR-TAFE/branching-merging/README.md

 ```

 3. Check on GitHub whether the branch exists there or not.
 Does it?
 Why or why not?

+No it doesn't - I don't know why :(

 4. You may think it is because you haven't pushed to the branch yet, so go ahead and try to push the branch to the remote repository.

 ```bash